microsoft/PowerPlatformConnectors/independent-publisher-connectors/Icon Horse/readme.md

 To use the free service, no signup is required.
 There is a $9/month Pro service which has no usage limits, allows you to customize the fallback icon, service icons from your own domain, and page screenshots.

 ## Obtaining Credentials
 There are no credentials required to use the free service.
+The Pro service can be used by including your API key in the operation parameter.

 ## Supported Operations